-Strikingly, the unbinding-rate-dependent heterogeneity and occupancies of intermediate states are accompanied by ratedependent, nonequilibrium dynamics of the SA structure while b moves toward the unbound state.
+Strikingly, the unbinding rate dependent heterogeneity and occupancies of intermediate states are accompanied by rate-dependent, non-equilibrium dynamics of the SA structure while biotin moves towards the unbound state.
 We observed induced-fit motions (of the binding pocket and adjacent loops) outside the fully bound state, along the (un)binding path.
-As an example, loop 3-4 switches between an open and a closed conformation during unbinding, depending on the distance between b and the binding pocket (SI Appendix, Fig. S10).
-These nonequilibrium conformational changes are more pronounced at slower loading rates, for which the loop has more time to fluctuate and equilibrate (SI Appendix, Fig. S10).
+As an example, loop 3-4 switches between an open and a closed conformation during unbinding, depending on the distance between biotin and the binding pocket (Fig S10).
+These non-equilibrium conformational changes are more pronounced at slower loading rates, for which the loop has more time to fluctuate and equilibrate (Fig S10).
 Therefore, it should also occur in the AFM experiments as well as during spontaneous unbinding.
-This finding suggests that "induced fit" and other nonequilibrium conformational changes of SA control not only the bound state but also the transient energetics and kinetics along the binding and unbinding paths, and in a loading-rate-dependent manner.
+This finding suggests that 'induced fit' and other non-equilibrium conformational changes of SA control not only the bound state, but also the transient energetics and kinetics along the binding and unbinding paths, and in a loading rate-dependent manner.

 The combination of HS-FS and MD simulations at overlapping loading rates allowed us to obtain a dynamic and atomistic description of a receptor-ligand unbinding process.
-Characterizing enforced SA/b unbinding over an unprecedentedly large range of loading rates enabled us to characterize large portions of the underlying energy landscape, which would not have been accessible by one of the two methods alone.
+Characterizing enforced streptavidin/biotin unbinding over an unprecedentedly large range of loading rates enabled us to characterize large portions of the underlying energy landscape, which would not have been accessible by one of the two methods alone.
 Notably, it also allowed for a most direct comparison between AFM experiment and MD simulation.
-The excellent agreement of rupture forces at overlapping loading rates-an observable that has never been used for force field parameterization-underscores the predictive power of atomistic MD simulations.
+The excellent agreement of rupture forces at overlapping loading rates - an observable that has never been used for force field parameterization - underscores the predictive power of atomistic MD simulations.

-Single-barrier theoretical models successfully describe the spectrum over a wide range at high loading rates and serve to interpret our results (SI Appendix, Fig. S7).
-The fitted Bullerjahn-Sturm-Kroy (BSK) model predicts a transition toward the deterministic regime at rates $\sim 10^{11}$ pN/s only reached by MD simulations, that may explain the change in slope at this loading rate (15).
-The recently developed Cossio-Hummer-Szabo (CHS) model, which described remarkably well the dynamic force spectroscopy, predicts instead a kinetically ductile regime described as gradual stretching and shortening of the distance to the transition state under force before unbinding, which helps understand the curvature observed at high loading rates (Fig. 2 and SI Appendix, Fig. S7).
-The low value, close to zero, of the unitless kinetic brittleness $[\mu \sim 10^{-6}; SI Appendix, Fig. S7 (36)]$ found for our spectrum is consistent with a ductile behavior for SA/b.
-Inclusion of the low-loading-rate regime requires multiple barriers (38), and the full dynamic force spectrum over 11 decades is only accurately described by BD simulations.
-Finally, outer barriers at distances beyond the energy landscape of Fig. 2 (Inset, blue line) would enhance rebinding and likely emerge in the force spectrum at loading rates lower than the ones explored in our work (but were detected as transient binding events in both HS-FS and SMD).
+Single barrier theoretical models successfully describe the spectrum over a wide range at high loading rates and serve to interpret our results (SI Fig. S7).
+The fitted BSK model predicts a transition towards the deterministic regime at rates $\sim 10^{11}$ pN/s only reached by MD simulations, that may explain the change in slope at this loading rate (15).
+The recently developed CHS model, which described remarkably well the DFS, predicts instead a kinetically ductile regime described as gradual stretching and shortening of the distance to the transition state under force before unbinding, which helps understand the curvature observed at high loading rates (Figs. 2 and S7).
+The low value, close to zero, of the unitless kinetic brittleness (μ ~10-6, SI Fig. S7 (36)) found for our spectrum is consistent with a ductile behavior for SA/b.
+Inclusion of the low loading rate regime requires multiple barriers (38), and the full dynamic force spectrum over 11 decades is only accurately described by BD simulations.
+Finally, outer barriers at distances beyond the energy landscape of Fig. 2 (inset, blue line) would enhance rebinding and likely emerge in the force spectrum at loading rates lower than the ones explored in our work (but were detected as transient binding events in both HS-FS and SMDS).
 Therefore, combinations of available analytical theories seem to be required to fully explain the force spectrum over the whole dynamic range, including a more refined description taking into account the dynamic nature of the energy landscape.